Signature of 2HDM at Higgs Factories: One-loop renormalization and calculation

 Both the soft and virtual parts are obtained with FormCalc, while the other parts are obtained with the help of FDC~\cite{Wang:2004du}.
-The $\lambda$ independence have been checked when we combine the soft and virtual parts.
-The dependence on $\Delta E$ and $\Delta\theta$ are shown in Tables \ref{check:e} and \ref{check:theta}.
-In Table \ref{check:e}, the dependence is seen in a wide range and we choose $\delta_s=10^{-3}$ as our default choice.
-In Table \ref{check:theta}, the result becomes cut dependent when $\Delta\theta$ is smaller than $10^{-4}$.
-It is because the approximation in Eq.~(\ref{eqn:ISR}) demands $\Delta\theta\gg m_e/\sqrt{s}\sim 2\times10^{-6}$.
-Thus we choose $\Delta\theta=10^{-3}$ as our choice.

-One-loop radiation correction includes collinear singularities when $m_e$ goes to zero.
-In our calculation electron has nonzero mass, but the singularities will not disappear.
-They become terms proportional to $\log(m_e)$. { Some of them are cancelled when summing up virtual and real corrections, some of them are absorbed into the redefinition of running coupling constant as mentioned above, but some are remained. { To deal with this, we used following fixed order electron structure function which can be derived from Eq.~(11) of Ref.~\cite{Kuraev:1985hb}:
+The $\lambda$ dependence has been checked when we combine the soft and virtual parts, more detailed checking in the SM can be found in Appendix \ref{checkingpoints}.